frankligy/SNAF/docs/tutorial.rst

 * ``strigency 5``: The novel isoform also needs to have long-read or EST support (whole ORF needs to be the same as full-length)

 An output called ``candidates.txt`` is what we are looking for, to facilitate the inspection of the result, let's use the B antigen viewer shown below.
-Also, we can generate a more readable and publication-quality table for the candidate by using :ref:`reference_to_report_B_candidates`.
+Also, we automatically generate a more readable and publication-quality table for each category of candidates by using :ref:`reference_to_report_B_candidates`.

 Particurly, a more human-readable results can be found in ``B_candidates`` folder, you should examine a file named ``sr_str3_report_None_False.txt`` which is a superset for other output, ``str`` controls the strigency, ``deletion/insertion/None`` indicate whether the candidate has deleted or inserted neo-epitope, None is the combination of both. ``False/True`` represents whether